gpbenton/eufy_robovac_mqtt/README.md

 Uses https://github.com/mitchellrj/eufy_robovac library to connect to the robovac.
 There is an excellent description on how to get the localKey and devId at https://github.com/apexad/eufy-robovac.
 Just make sure you use the correct version of the Eufy app.

-WIP: Alpha stage.
-Connects to my Robovac30c and publishes state to broker.
+WIP: Beta.
+Works fine with my 30C except for set_fan_speed, which does nothing.